How to Build an Online Store with WordPress & WooCommerce

 Start A Newsletter

 You definitely want to create a newsletter for your shoppers to stay up to date with new product releases, special promotions and more.
-You can start for free with MailChimp and if you’re using a theme like Total or Chic there might be a newsletter widget or page element included (just paste in your MailChimp api code).
+You can start for free with MailChimp and if you’re using a theme like Total there might be a newsletter widget or page element included (just paste in your MailChimp api code).
 If not there are plenty of free plugins you can use to integrate MailChimp with your website.

 Get Networking